 Our current initiative is a joint effort led by Dr. Hannes Lohi at the University of Helsinki and the Folkhalsan Research Center, working in conjunction with Dr. Jim Mickelson at the University of Minnesota.
 Dr. Lohi was one of the authors of the 2012 paper cited above, who pursued Border Collie deafness research independently thereafter, along with his other research interests, including epilepsy.
 Dr. Mickelson has performed research under grants from ABCA in the past, principally into Exercise-Induced Border Collie Collapse (BCC).
 Both Dr. Mickelson and Dr. Lohi are members of a large multi-national consortium of researchers who share data that includes hundreds of canine whole genome sequences.
 This will add power to the analysis of sequences and other samples we are able to obtain from the North American working Border Collie gene pool.

-The study plan is comprehensive and well-designed, and we are hopeful that it will lead to results within a year.
+The study plan is comprehensive and well-designed, HEF has obtained some 400 DNA samples and more than 75 BAER tests for North American dogs as of the end of 2016, and we are hopeful that the project will lead to results within a year.
 To support it, we will need to acquire as many samples as possible, and BAER test a great number of dogs.
 We hope Border Collie owners will support us in our efforts.
 The long-term welfare of our breed is at stake.